nuwandda/sdxl-lora-training/README.md

 <!-- GETTING STARTED -->
 ## Getting Started - Colab Training <a name="colab"></a>
 Instructions on setting up your project using Colab.
-Please follow the link below to try it out.
+Please follow the link below to train it yourself.
+You can find the pretrained model in "statue_LoRa" folder.

 <a href="https://colab.research.google.com/github/nuwandda/sdxl-lora-training/blob/main/SDXL_DreamBooth_LoRA.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>